Can You Use Money From a 1031 Exchange To Pay Off a Mortgage?

 For many investors, the end goal of a successful 1031 exchange is to defer 100 percent of capital gains on the sale of their original investment properties.
 Other exchange investors, meanwhile, want to “trade up” for real property assets of potentially higher value.

-Regardless of your exchange strategy, it’s absolutely critical that you replace 100 percent of your existing debt and equity when exchanging.
-In other words, your replacement asset must be of equal or greater value, and your financing requirement also must match or exceed your existing debt.
+Regardless of your exchange strategy, it’s absolutely critical to replace 100 percent of your existing debt and equity when exchanging.
+In other words, your replacement asset must be of equal or greater value.
+Your financing requirements also must match or exceed your existing debt.

-• You have an existing mortgage for $500,000 on a freestanding retail building.
-If you sell the property as part of a 1031 exchange, you must replace that mortgage with debt equal to or greater than your current debt when purchasing a replacement property.
-If you financed just $250,000 on the replacement asset, then you would generate a taxable event of $250,000 since you essentially took receipt of $250,000 in taxable boot.
+• You have an existing $500,000 mortgage on a freestanding retail building.
+If you sell the property as part of a 1031 exchange, you must replace that mortgage with debt equal to or greater than your current debt, when purchasing a replacement property.
+If you financed just $250,000 on the replacement asset, then you would generate a taxable event of $250,000 since you essentially received $250,000 in taxable boot.

 • You are completing a 1031 exchange for a higher-value property to increase your financial leverage.
 You sold your original investment property for $1.4 million, and you had $400,000 remaining in mortgage debt.
 You use sale proceeds to cover that $400,000 and purchase a replacement property worth $2 million by reinvesting the remaining $1 million in sale proceeds and taking out a new mortgage that covers the other $1 million of the purchase price.

-You certainly can pay off an existing mortgage with sale proceeds, but it has to be the mortgage on the relinquished asset.
+You certainly can pay off an existing mortgage with sale proceeds, but it must be the mortgage on the relinquished asset.
 Those funds are deemed realized proceeds, however, and they are included in the exchange valuation of the relinquished asset.
-They must be replaced with cash or a new mortgage in order to avoid creating a taxable event.¹
+They must be replaced with cash or a new mortgage to avoid creating a taxable event.¹

 The Bottom Line